-The major man-made source of NO2 is fuel combustion in motor vehicles, and utility and industrial boilers.
+Major contributors of NO2 are fuel combustion in motor vehicles, and utility and industrial boilers.
 Nitric oxide (NO) is the major nitrogen oxide produced during the combustion process, but once in the atmosphere, NO is rapidly oxidized to NO2 in the presence of ozone.